chuck-confluent/decommission-kafka-broker/README.md

 # Kafka Elasticity

 Apache Kafka supports adding and subtracting brokers to respond to changes in demand.
 However, this must be done carefully.
-This repo demonstrates the steps required to expand and shrink a Kafka cluster.
+This repo demonstrates the simplest steps required to expand and shrink a Kafka cluster using only Apache Kafka tools.
+More advanced data balancing that takes into account broker load would require tools outside of Apache Kafka, like the open source [Cruise Control](https://github.com/linkedin/cruise-control) from LinkedIn.
+Cruise Control comes with its own operational overhead, and scaling would then require interacting with a REST API.

 Confluent has re-architected Apache Kafka to offer cloud-native elasticity in Confluent Cloud.
 Compare the steps here to the experience of using Confluent Cloud, which supports autoscaling for basic and standard clusters, and a 1-click scale up/down experience with dedicated clusters.
+This is made possible by Confluent's Self Balancing Clusters product that fully automates data balancing, scaling up, and scaling down.

 ## Initialize Cluster and Topic